-Explain why Agreement is not considered a "Project":
+If no, complete the following (PRC 21065 and 14 CCR 15378) and explain why Agreement is not considered a "Project":

-Agreement will not cause direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment because.
+Agreement will not cause direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment because: If Agreement is considered a "Project" under CEQA skip to question 2.
+Otherwise, provide explanation.

-- 2. If Agreement is considered a "Project" under CEQA: - a)  Agreement IS exempt. - Statutory Exemption.
-List PRC and/or CCR section number:
+2. If Agreement is considered a "Project" under CEQA answer the following questions.

+a) Agreement IS exempt?